Bidishabiswas1704/insurance_predictor/README.md

 ### 🚀 Continuous Integration/Continuous Deployment (CI/CD):
 Ensures code quality and deployment readiness with GitHub Actions for seamless integration.

-### 🛑 Handling Outliers:
-Incorporates techniques to identify and handle outliers in the dataset for improved model robustness.

 ## 🛠️ Technologies and Techniques Used